 The online recruitment platforms with a direct recruitment model are usually able to bring more interaction, higher hiring efficiency, and better user experience, so as to attract more users.
 As the pioneer of the direct recruitment model in China, BOSS Zhipin is the largest online recruitment platform in China in terms of average MAU, with the number reaching 19.8 million as of 2020.
-Among the top five online recruitment platforms in China in terms of average MAU, BOSS Zhipin had the highest year-over-year growth of average MAU (73.2%) in 2020, and the highest ratio of average DAU to average MAU in both 2019 (26.4%) and 2020 (26.4%).
-We include both job seekers and enterprise users in calculating average MAU and average DAU, which is consistent with the way the other four of the top five online recruitment platforms in China calculate the same metrics.
+Among the top 5 online recruitment platforms in China in terms of average MAU, BOSS Zhipin had the highest year-over-year growth of average MAU (73.2%), and ratio of average DAU to average MAU (26.4%) in 2020.